ruchernchong/crypto-helper-bot/README.md

 You can add the bot in Telegram [@CryptoHelperBot](https://t.me/CryptoHelperBot).
 This username had been finalised by the Telegram team.
 Shout out to them for changing to a more official username!

 ```
+/start - Launch the helper text
-!events - Display 3 of the latest events
+/events - Display 3 of the latest events
-!event <symbol> - Display event(s) for the particular coin
+/event <symbol> - Display event(s) for the particular coin
 $<symbol> - Display the price for the particular coin
-!mcap - Display the total market capitalisation and Bitcoin dominance
+/mcap - Display the total market capitalisation and Bitcoin dominance
-!help - Launches the help menu
+/help - Launch the helper text
 ```

 ## License